g42cloud-terraform/terraform-provider-g42cloud/docs/resources/compute_interface_attach.md

 * `instance_id` - (Required, String, ForceNew) The ID of the Instance to attach the Port or Network to.

 * `port_id` - (Optional, String, ForceNew) The ID of the Port to attach to an Instance.
-  _NOTE_: This option and `network_id` are mutually exclusive.
+  This option and `network_id` are mutually exclusive.

 * `network_id` - (Optional, String, ForceNew) The ID of the Network to attach to an Instance.
 A port will be created automatically.
-  _NOTE_: This option and `port_id` are mutually exclusive.
+  This option and `port_id` are mutually exclusive.

 * `fixed_ip` - (Optional, String, ForceNew) An IP address to assosciate with the port.

-  _NOTE_: This option cannot be used with port_id.
+  ->This option cannot be used with port_id.
 You must specifiy a network_id.
 The IP address must lie in a range on the supplied network.

 * `source_dest_check` - (Optional, Bool) Specifies whether the ECS processes only traffic that is destined specifically